astronomer/docs/learn/logging.md

 :::info

-Options for configuring Logging on Astro differ from those described in this section.
+Options for configuring logging on Astro differ from those described in this section.
 For guidance specific to Astro, see: [View Airflow component and task logs for a Deployment](https://www.astronomer.io/docs/astro/view-logs).

 :::